aanxceo1/aanxceo1/README.md

 # 👋 Hello everyone!

-### I'm **Achmad Anwar**
+## I'm **Achmad Anwar**

 💼 **Site Administration Officer** at **PT.
 Rembang Bangun Persada** (Limestone Mining)
 🔧 Responsible for **HSE, IT, and Administration**

 ---

+### 🚀 About Me

-🚀 Passionate about technology, safety, and efficient site management.
+🔹 Passionate about **technology**
-📌 Always striving for innovation and excellence!

-💬 Feel free to connect with me!
+🔹 Skilled in **IT infrastructure, compliance, and administrative operations**
+🔹 Continuously learning and implementing **best practices** in mining site management

+💡 Always exploring new ways to improve productivity and safety through technology and innovation!

+---

+### 🌍 Let's Connect!

+🚀 Feel free to reach out for collaborations, discussions, or just a friendly chat!